Red Cabbage Chemistry

-- Clear graduated cylinders or glasses
+- Clear drinking glasses

 - White paper

-- In the second glass add a teaspoon of washing soda or laundry detergent.
+In the second glass, add a teaspoon of washing soda or laundry detergent.
 Notice how the liquid turns green, indicating that this chemical is a base.

-How Does It Work?
+How Does It Work

 Some substances are classified as either an acid or a base.
 Think of acids and bases as opposites—acids have a low pH and bases have a high pH.
 For reference, water (a neutral) has a pH of 7 on a scale of 0–14.
 Scientists can tell if a substance is an acid or a base by means of an indicator.
 An indicator is typically a chemical that changes color if it comes in contact with an acid or a base.